Skip to main content

 5. Process Reports Automatically

-DMARCguard processes ARF reports automatically, extracting authentication results, source IPs, and failure reasons.
-You can also use our ARF report analyzer to inspect individual reports and identify patterns (e.g., a specific IP range always failing SPF) without manual analysis.
+ARF reports are machine-readable, so parse them automatically rather than reading them by hand.
+DMARCguard processes ARF reports for you — extracting authentication results, source IPs, and failure reasons — and you can use our ARF report analyzer to inspect individual reports and spot patterns without manual work.

 Frequently Asked Questions

-What are DMARC forensic reports?
+What are DMARC failure (forensic) reports?

-Who sends DMARC forensic reports?
+Who sends DMARC failure reports?

 What is an abuse email address?